vivekbhr/ASM-Analysis/README.md

 ### Preparing Files

 1) To use AlleleExplorer, you need to first create the maternal and paternal pseudogenomes using ModTools.
+Check out how to do it [here](https://github.com/vivekbhr/AlleleExplorer/blob/master/creating_pseudogenome.md)

 2) Place the pseudogenome and the bowtie/tophat indexes in a directory named *01_rawdata/pseudogenome* in your working directory.